brdx88/deploy_model/README.md

 ### 1. Input Format
 Endpoint: `https://credit-risk-brianic.herokuapp.com/predict-api`.

-Using `'POST'` method, your input must be JSON like this below for example:
+Using `'POST'` method, input variables like the data dictionary above except *loan status*.
+It must be JSON like this below for example:
 ```JSON
 {
 	"person_age":24,